Our Purpose

 At the center of KSG is the essential idea of creating a green, healing space that not only encourages wellness through the participation in the growing food, but also understanding how putting our hands in the soil brings a sense of calm and release from the daily stresses of modern life.
 We encourage our gardeners and residents to take on projects of their own that correspond to the work of the garden with minimal supervision.

-Kelly Street Garden is fiscally sponsored by Open Space Institute.
+Kelly Street Garden is fiscally sponsored as Earth to People Coalition, Inc.

 Emergency Food Distribution